foundriesio/docs/source/user-guide/ip-protection/ip-protection.rst

 Intellectual Property Protection
 ================================

 Protecting your Intellectual Property (IP) is important to us.
-Foundries.io™ follows best practices to make sure your code is protected while using FoundriesFactory®.
+Foundries.io™ follows best practices to make sure your code is protected while using the FoundriesFactory™ Platform.

 .. seealso::
    :ref:`ref-data-retention`